Mark McDonald (politician): Resignation from the SNP

 McDonald tendered his resignation as minister on 4 November 2017 following the announcement by the SNP that he was being investigated for misconduct in the wake of the 2017 Westminster sexual misconduct allegations, saying "It has been brought to my attention that some of my previous actions have been considered to be inappropriate – where I have believed myself to have been merely humorous or attempting to be friendly, my behaviour might have made others uncomfortable or led them to question my intentions."

 Two weeks later, McDonald was suspended from the SNP pending an internal investigation.
 After that investigation substantiated the charges, McDonald announced that he had resigned from the SNP ahead of a group meeting to decide on reinstating him.
 However, he intended to remain at Holyrood as an independent, despite all major parties in the chamber urging him to stand down.

 On 21 June 2018 the parliament's standards committee recommended McDonald be suspended without pay for a month.

 Career after Parliament

 In June 2021 McDonald, revealed that he had established a consultancy business following his departure from politics.

-In August 2022, McDonald revealed on Twitter that he had begun working for Scottish Autism as their Media & Policy Officer.
+In August 2022, McDonald revealed on Twitter that he had begun working for Scottish Autism as their media and policy officer.